Jason Pagliaro

 • HL7 v2, FHIR, SMART on FHIR, CDS Hooks

-• Translate customer, technical, and clinical requirements into delivery-ready stories, acceptance criteria, and launch gates for ambulatory and acute care interoperability programs.
+• Frame customer, clinical, and operational needs as product problems, then define stories, acceptance criteria, success signals, and launch gates for ambulatory and acute care integrations.

 Enterprise Project Manager